posthumans/postcss-rem-phi-units/README.md

 This gives you full control over exactly which values get converted into `rem` values, as sometimes `px` units are specifically needed.

+**Note:** If you prefer not to use the `\` character in your units you can change your options to use any conversion character you choose.

 Alternatively you can just use the `px` unit alone and set the plugin to automatically convert all `px` values to `rem`.

 ## Using `phi` as a Unit